vmstaven/tts/README.md

     // Print a table showing the services' message and priority. tts::printSrvs();
 ```
-Be aware that more functions will show when using this package, **These are used for internal use and should not be applied in usage!**
+Be aware that more functions will show when using this package, **These are for internal use only and should not be applied in usage of this package!**
 ## Future improvement
 In future versions of this package the following implementations will be added
 1. Symmetric queue loop for fully reliable service frequenzy pattern.